isxuowo/mcwiki/API.md

 * mech_useflint: triggers when a player has used an unbreakable flint and steel.
 The players also has a scoreboard value for mech_usedid: which indicates the damage of the flint and steel.
 * mech_placehead: triggers when player places a player head, at the location of the head.
 Used internally to place custom machines/blocks based on type of head.
 * mech_placeobject: triggers when a player uses an unbreakable flint and steel, at the location they are looking.
 Used internally to place custom machines/blocks.
 Marker entity will have a mech_data value indicating flint and steel damage.
+* mech_upgraded: added to machine when a machine upgrade is applied.
+You should add in effects for each machine when upgraded (works faster, uses less energy, etc).

 # Scoreboard Information
 ***